Safiaaaaa/YouthInTheCity/README.md

 # Analizing child poverty in Berlin

 Poverty is not only a material matter; it affects children’s everyday life, their social network, their educational chances, even their health.
-Together with social segregation, which limits childrens' connection with other milieus, it can become a trap that is extremely hard to free yourself from.
+Together with social segregation, which limits childrens' exposure to other milieus, it can become a trap that is extremely hard to escape.

 Is child poverty clustered in Berlin?
 If so, how and why?

-Just looking at the spatial distribution (see Fig. 1 below) makes us think we're on a the right track.
-Fourtunately, we can verify our intuitions with specialized geo-spatial examination, among them Moran's I test being the most fundamental one.
-They confirm our hypothesis - there is social segreation in Berlin and child poverty is clustered.
+Just looking at the spatial distribution (see Fig. 1 below) could answer our first question.
+Fortunately, we can verify this intuition with geostatistical tests, Moran's I test being the most fundamental one.
+They confirm our hypothesis: there is social segreation in Berlin and child poverty is clustered.

 <p align="center">
 <img alt="child poverty distribution in Berlin" width="75%" src="child_pov.png"/>